Cannabis Resources for Physicians in Canada

 The College of Family Physicians of Canada (CFPC) has a dedicated a section of their website to Cannabis Resources for Family Physicians.

 The Canadian Medical Association (CMA) has a dedicated cannabis section on their website that has detailed information and sources for use.
-They have a Cannabis for Medical Purposes Policy outlined here as well.

 The Government of Canada released a document called Information for Health Care Professionals: Cannabis (marihuana, marijuana) and the cannabinoids to provide information on the use of cannabis and cannabinoids for medical purposes.